 December 1, 2016 - TD Charitable Foundation donated $10,000 to SFAS for Coastal Dune Restoration.
-The funding will allow TD Bank volunteer employees and other volunteers to plant sea oat seedlings, which will help to rebuild the Dune System in Broward County.
+The funding allowed TD Bank volunteer employees and other volunteers to plant sea oat seedlings, which helps to rebuild the Dune System in Broward County.

 SFAS appreciates the support for our Coastal Dune Restoration program through partnership including employee volunteer based activity.

 SFAS would like to thank Susan Schaffel of Quick Reference Publishing for her ongoing support of Project Perch.

 To all our donors, we are very grateful as your support allows SFAS to continue all our conservation, outreach/education and advocacy programs, projects, and more.
 Thank you!